pikulet/cart/README.md

-# cart
+# :shopping: cart :shopping:

-simple front end shopping cart to practise jquery
+A simple front end shopping cart to practise jQuery.

-- Cart items are dynamically loaded
+- Cart items are dynamically loaded into the HTML page
 - Data is saved in JSON using localStorage/ sessionStorage

-## improvements
+## :seedling: Improvements

-- Add/ remove items is not styled correctly :^)
+There are some styling bugs in adding and removing items :^)